l7mp/stunner-auth-service/README.md

 API For Access To TURN Services*](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00) IETF draft specification to understand the fields of the returned JSON or the [OpenAPI specs](api/stunner.yaml) packaged with the repo.
+Make sure to customers the TTL: when the credential express STUNner will deny any access, even for the the clientsv do still have active connections.
+This may cause live sessions to be disconnected.
 Note also that `jq` is used above only to pretty-print the response JSON, feel free to remove it.

 Due to a limitation of the REST API spec, the authentication service can generate the TURN access